 2. Relax . . . and do some research.

-Here you will study how the architects achieved his own design and try to pinpoint one or two uniqueness in his work.
-Just joggle these observations in your mind, you may not need to draw then down or write them down because your aim is not to copy.
+Here you will study how the architects achieved their own design and try to pinpoint one or two uniqueness in their work.
+Just joggle these observations in your mind, you may not need to draw them down or write them down because your aim is not to copy.
 Decide on what you will like to achieve with your design at this stage or what you will like to make it do or look like – some say this is you developing a design concept.
 Once you are certain of this then move to the next stage.

 3. Chill and dream.

 Just like an architect you now have all the raw materials to make a good design it’s just that they are not tangible and still exist only in your head.
 You don’t want to force the design out yet because it hasn’t crystallized.